kastelo/syncthing-synology/README.md

 Usage
 -----

+> :warning: :warning: :warning:
+>
+> This package is deprecated.
+It does not support DSM 7, and as of the 1st
+> of January 2022 it is no longer maintained or updated.
+>
+> :warning: :warning: :warning:

-This package is published at the `https://synology.kastelo.net/` package source.
+~~This package is published at the `https://synology.kastelo.net/` package source.
 (That's not a website for humans.
-Don't click it.)
+Don't click it.)~~

 There is documentation available at https://docs.kastelo.net/synology/.